-To access more information on Port actions on community relations, the public is invited to visit www.port-montreal.com, to subscribe to the Port of Montreal’s Facebook page and to follow its Twitter account.
+To access more information on the Port’s community relations action, the public is invited to visit www.port-montreal.com and follow the Port of Montreal on Facebook page and Twitter.

 About the Port of Montreal

-Operated by the Montreal Port Authority (MPA), the Port of Montreal is a major diversified transshipment centre that handles all types of goods – containerized and non-containerized cargo, liquid bulk and dry bulk.
-It is a leading container port served by the largest container shipping lines in the world.
+Operated by the Montreal Port Authority (MPA), the Port of Montreal is a major diversified transshipment centre that handles goods of all kinds: containerized and non-containerized, liquid bulk and solid bulk.
+It is a leading container port served by the world’s largest container shipping lines.

 The Port of Montreal has its own railway network directly dockside.
 It is connected to the two trans-Canadian railroad systems, and to a network of highways as well.
-The Port operates a passenger terminal that welcomed 71,044 passengers and crew members in 2014.
-All other terminals are run by private stevedoring companies.
+The Port operates a passenger terminal that welcomes cruise passengers.
+All of the other terminals are managed by private stevedoring companies.
 Port activity supports 16,000 jobs and generates some 2.1 billion dollars in economic benefits every year.

 - 30 -